 Force restarting your iPad is usually an effective way to resolve iOS related issues including iPad stuck in restore mode or restore screen effortlessly.
 Here we have brought to you the tutorial to force reboot your iPad and fix your iPad software stuck issue.

-There are two buttons, namely 'Power' button & 'Home' button, that are required to be pressed down until the iPad bypasses the 'Slide to Power Off' screen or the Apple logo appears on the screen.
-Now, let go the buttons and allow it to reboot.
+There are two buttons, namely 'Power' button & 'Home' button, that is required to be pressed down until the iPad bypasses the 'Slide to Power Off' screen or the Apple logo appears on the screen.
+Now, let go of the buttons and allow it to reboot.
 That's it!

 2. Use a Free Tool to Exit iPad Recovery Mode with One Click